 Note: Due to the PIA being a public facing document, please do not include the server names in the table.
+The first table of 3.9 in the PTA should be used to answer this question.

 PII Mapped to Components